kambeena/udtgo/README.md

 # udtgo

 This is a cgo wrapper for UDT (http://udt.sourceforge.net/).
-Compile udt4c and install in /usr/local/lib directory for linux and system directory for windows.
+Compile udt4c and install in /usr/local/lib directory for linux.
+Currently no support for windows system.
 The name of complied library should have name libudt.so or change #cgo LDFLAGS in udt.go.
-Here you will find a compiled library for linux amd64 architecture in libs folderta.
+With source code you will find a compiled library for linux amd64 architecture in libs folder.
 Please copy the file to /local/lib and rename the file to libudt.so.

 For compiling udt use udt source code in udt4c and follow the instructions at http://udt.sourceforge.net/udt4/index.htm.

+All UDT functionality is ported udtgo except ability to set User-defined Congestion Control Algorithm.
+For examples, please refer udt_test.go.

+This cgo wrapper fot UDT ((http://udt.sourceforge.net/) is available under BSD license.